ma-compbio/Higashi/README.md

 As a computational framework for scHi-C analysis, Higashi has the following features:

 -  Higashi represents the scHi-C dataset as a **hypergraph** (Figure a)
-     - Each cell and each genomic bin are represented as cell node and genomic bin node.
+     - Each cell and each genomic bin are represented as the cell node and the genomic bin node.
      - Each non-zero entry in the single-cell contact map is modeled as a hyperedge.
-     - The read count for each chromatin interaction is used as attribute of the hyperedge.
+     - The read count for each chromatin interaction is used as the attribute of the hyperedge.
 - Higashi uses a **hypergraph neural network** to unveil high-order interaction patterns within this constructed hypergraph.
 (Figure b)
 - Higashi can produce the **embeddings** for the scHi-C for downstream analysis.
--  Higashi can **impute single-cell Hi-C contact maps** , enabling detailed characterization of 3D genome features such as **TAD-like domain boundaries** and **A/B compartment scores** at single-cell resolution.
+-  Higashi can **impute single-cell Hi-C contact maps**, enabling detailed characterization of 3D genome features such as **TAD-like domain boundaries** and **A/B compartment scores** at single-cell resolution.

 --------------------------